awesomeahnaf/agriassist/README.md

    ```
 5. Open your browser and go to: `http://localhost:5173` (or the URL shown in your terminal).

-## Standalone Version

-If you don't want to use Node.js at all, I have included a file named **`AgriAssist_Standalone.html`** in the root folder.
-You can simply **double-click** this file to run the entire application instantly in your browser!

 ## Features

 - **Farmer Dashboard:** Submit crop problems and track status.